noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

 existed during the original run.
 The easiest to understand is FIXED, which tells users that there can only be "this many" items of this kind in existence at any one time.

-**initialReserve**:This is how many items you want to pre-pay to mint as part of the initial create operation.
+**initialReserve**: This is how many items you want to pre-pay to mint as part of the initial create operation.
 Minting items will be deducted from this balance until it is exhausted.
 You have to pay for at least one item on creation.
-Having an initial reserve allows you to create your item without having to spend all the ENJ for your total supply on the create.
+Having an initial reserve allows you to create your item without having to spend all the ENJ for your total supply upon creation.

 **transferFeeSettings: type**